reactjs/react.dev/src/content/reference/react-dom/components/select.md

 * `defaultValue`: A string (or an array of strings for [`multiple={true}`](#enabling-multiple-selection)).
 Specifies [the initially selected option.](#providing-an-initially-selected-option)

-These `<select>` props are relevant both for uncontrolled and controlled select boxs:
+These `<select>` props are relevant both for uncontrolled and controlled select boxes:

 * [`autoComplete`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#attr-autocomplete): A string.
 Specifies one of the possible [autocomplete behaviors.](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/autocomplete#values)
 * [`autoFocus`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select#attr-autofocus): A boolean.
 If `true`, React will focus the element on mount.